 Images of the different stages of the rash can be found on the HPSC website at the following link: www.hpsc.ie/a-z/zoonotic/monkeypox/factsheets

-Monkeypox infection is usually a self-limiting illness and most people recover within weeks, although severe illness can occur in people with very weak immune systems, pregnant women and in very small babies.
-Severe illness and death outside Africa are unlikely.
+Monkeypox infection is usually a self-limiting illness and most people recover within weeks, although it can occasionally cause severe complications including death.
+In endemic Monkeypox infection, severe illness has been seen in people with very weak immune systems, pregnant women and in very small babies.

 Gay, bisexual and men who have sex with men (gbMSM):

-As the virus spreads through close contact, the HSE is advising those who self-identify as gbMSM (especially if they have undertaken international travel in the past month), to be alert to any unusual rashes or vesicular lesions on any part of their (or their partner’s) body, especially their genitalia.
+As the virus spreads through close contact, the HSE is advising those who self-identify as gbMSM to be alert to any unusual rashes or vesicular lesions on any part of their (or their partner’s) body, including their genitalia.
 If they do notice any such changes, they should contact their local STI Clinic or their General Practitioner (GP) for advice.

 Further information on monkeypox infection can be found on the HPSC website: https://www.hpsc.ie/a-z/zoonotic/monkeypox/

-HPSC will continue to closely monitor this situation and provide relevant updates to the public as appropriate.
+HPSC continues to closely monitor this situation and provides relevant updates to the public as appropriate.